-Non-owner car insurance costs an average of $200 to $500 per year, with prices varying by insurance company and individual driver.
+Non-owner car insurance costs 200 to $500 per year, on average, depending on the insurance company and individual driver.
 A non-owners policy is usually cheaper than a standard policy because drivers who don’t own a car are less likely to file a claim than car owners.
 Like with any auto policy, insurance companies determine non-owner premiums based on factors like the consumer’s ZIP code, age, and driving record.

 Non-owner car insurance provides supplemental coverage for drivers who use borrowed, rented, or carsharing vehicles and do not own their own vehicle.
 Additionally, drivers without their own vehicle can purchase a non-owner policy in order to fulfill an SR-22 or FR-44 requirement.
 However, non-owner coverage is not an option if you do possess a car, or if someone in your household owns a car that you have regular access to.